Depression with anxiety is the most common mental health condition in the UK and over half of people with anxiety will also have depression.

 Depression is a condition linked to withdrawal.
 Depressed children will feel hopeless and lack the motivation to engage in activities.
 Whilst avoidance and withdrawal are not exactly the same, they are very similar and can ‘feed’ from each other.

 Treating children and teenagers who have anxiety and depression can be complicated as for effective treatment to work, psychiatrists may need to assess which condition to treat first.
-The symptoms can also be indicative of other conditions such as ADHD, so a full assessment by a qualified expert will ensure that you receive a complete and full diagnosis.
+The symptoms can also be indicative of other conditions such as ADHD or ODD.